dchrostowski/autoproxy/README.md

 ```
 git clone https://github.com/dchrostowski/autoproxy.git
 cd autoproxy
-docker-compose build
-docker-compose up
+sh ./start.sh
 ```

+To stop I'd highly recommend opening another terminal and running `sh ./stop.sh` because it forcefully removes and stops the scrapyd service which currently doesn't shutdown cleanly and may cause problems when trying to bring up the containers again.

-There is a service calld proxy_scheduler (`src/proxy_scheduler.py`) which will automatically schedule crawling jobs using scrapyd.
-Open a browser and go to `http://localhost:6800/jobs` to get an idea of what's going on.
-More information on scrapyd is available at `https://scrapyd.readthedocs.io/en/latest/`.
+There is a service calld proxy_scheduler (see `/scheduler/proxy_scheduler.py`) which will automatically deploy spiders to the scrapyd service and then schedule jobs. scrapyd comes with a minimal web interace which can be viewed by opening `http://localhost:6800/jobs` (defualt username is `scrapy` and the default password is `foobar`) More information on scrapyd is available at `https://scrapyd.readthedocs.io/en/latest/`.

 ### Conceptual Model
 This system incorporates an object-oriented design approach to catalog proxies.
 The three critical classes are `Proxy`, `Queue`, and `Detail`.
 The `Proxy` class simply contains a static representation of an IP address, port, and protocol of a public proxy server.
 The `Queue` class is used to represent a target web resource to scrape.
 The `Detail` class contains proxy data which is continually updated for a given `Proxy` and `Queue`.
 The purpose for each of these classes are documented in detail below.